LiamMarrinan/Latin102/translation1.md

 C. Translation
 Please translate the passgae into idiomatic English.

-> When Hercules came in hospitality to King Dexanamenus and deflowered his daughter Deianira, wanting to lead her in marriage.
+> When Hercules came in hospitality to King Dexanamenus and deflowered his daughter Deianira, wanting to lead her in marriage.  ❌ *This is not a sentence in English.*
 When Hercules was away, the centaur Eurytion demanded Deianira as a wife.
 Since her father was scared of the centaur, he promised that he would give her to him.
-On the specificied night, the centaur came with his brothers to the wedding.
+On the specificied night 🤔 *tempore?*, the centaur came with his brothers to the wedding.
 Hercules came in, killed the centaur and led Deianira away.